 Share your work with peers around the country, build networks and be in the running to win up to $400 in prizes!

-As part of the AMSI Winter School program, all participants are expected to give a brief 10-15 minute Participant Talk on your research interests and/or PhD thesis topic relevant.
+As part of the AMSI Winter School program, all participants are expected to give a 12 minute Participant Talk on their research interests and/or PhD thesis topic relevant.
 Note: Presentation lengths and timings will be confirmed closer to the event.

 You will be asked for your talk title on the Winter School application form.

-Round 1: Presentations will happen concurrently in smaller groups.
-After the session, the group votes for their favourite talks to determine 1-2 ‘winners’ from each group.
+Round 1: Presentations will happen concurrently in smaller groups on Thursday 6 July.
+Participants will vote for their favourite talks to determine 4 winners who will progress onto round 2.

 Presentation slides can be preloaded onto the computers in the QUT presentation rooms ahead of the Participant Talk session.
 For virtual participants you will be able to use share screen in Zoom to display your slides during your talk.